I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 TOP THINGS TO DO AND SEE

-This section lists a few museums, monuments, and other points of interest that are free to see in and around Trafalgar Square.
+This section lists my favourite museums, monuments, and other points of interest that are free to see in and around Trafalgar Square.

 The fourth most visited art museum in the world, The National Gallery, flanks the north side of Trafalgar Square.

-Inside are works by masters such as Van Gough, Monet, Holbein, and Turner.
+Inside you will see works by masters such as Turner, Monet and Van Gough.

 The National Portrait Gallery contains beautiful works depicting great British figures from across the centuries as well as some universally recognised names and faces.

-For those travelling with kids, take note that the Gallery has special activities for children and kids can enter all exhibitions without charge!
+For those travelling with kids, take note that the Gallery has events, workshops, and trails that are great for the little ones.

 Surreptitiously tucked away in the Southeastern corner of Trafalgar Square sits what used to be Britain’s smallest police station.